mmysior/contradictions-api/README.md

 ## Funding

-This API was developed as part of research supported by the National Science Centre, Poland (grant no. 2024/08/X/ST8/00391).
+This system was developed as part of research supported by the National Science Centre, Poland (grant no. 2024/08/X/ST8/00391).